Eaffy/PlantUMLs/README.md

 # plantUMLs
-All My UMLs in PlantUML Syntax
+All my UMLs drawn in PlantUML syntax